ISO 13485 Certification: The Foundation of Medical Device Compliance

 • Document and record control

-• CAPA system
+• CAPA processes

-• Complaint handling process
+• Complaint handling systems

-4. Implement and Generate Evidence
+Step 4: Implement and Generate Evidence

 • Device History Records (DHRs)

-• Training records
+• Training and competency records

-• Design review minutes
+• Design review documentation

 • Validation reports

-• Risk files
+• Risk management files

 • CAPA investigations